Atineon/easysave_production/README.md

 # EasySave
 ## Presentation

 Our team has just joined the software publisher ProSoft.
-Under the responsibility of the CIO, you will be in charge of managing the EasySave project which consists in developing a backup program.
+Under the responsibility of the CIO, we'll be in charge of managing the EasySave project which consists in developing a backup program.

 **How to install the application ?**